 Blakiston, Thomas Wright b.
 December 27, 1832 d.
 October 15, 1891 Naturalist, Explorer.
 Born in Lymington, Hants County, England, he graduated from the Royal Military Academy and served as a artillery officer in the British Army during the Crimea War in 1854.
 After leaving the military, he went to Canada, joined the Palliser expeditionary party which engaged in surveying and studied the wild birds.
 From Canada, he went east exploring in China and Japan, where he was the first person to establish that animals in Hokkaido as an important border in the...[Read More] (Bio by: John "J-Cat" Griffith) Cause of death: Pneumonia Green Lawn Cemetery, Columbus, Franklin County, Ohio, USA Plot: James Dun Lot, Lot S 1/2 of 179, Section M

-Bond, Charles b.
+Bond Sr., Charles Anson b.
 February 3, 1873 d.
 January 5, 1943 Businessman, Columbus Mayor.
 Founder and Owner of Bond Clothing, recognized as one of the first chain stores catering to men.
 Served as Mayor of Columbus, Ohio from 1908 to 1909.
 He was said to have made three fountunes during his lifetime and was the consumate salesperson.
 His first wife, Blanche Leona Hull, died as a result of childbirth shortly after the November 1907 election in which her husband was elected Mayor of Columbus.
-(Bio by: SJ Monnette) Green Lawn Cemetery, Columbus, Franklin County, Ohio, USA Plot: Sec 66.
+(Bio by: Stu Haley) Green Lawn Cemetery, Columbus, Franklin County, Ohio, USA Plot: Sec 66.
 No. 30 W.pt.82449

 Bricker, John W. b.
 September 6, 1893 d.
 March 22, 1986 US Senator, Governor of Ohio, Vice Presidential Candidate.
 From his Madison County Ohio farm, he completed law school at Ohio State University and used his Columbus law practice to launch a successful career in public service.
 After serving as a lieutenant and army chaplain during World War I, the young attorney began his political career as a local solicitor, member of Ohio’s public utilities commission, and state attorney general before being elected governor, serving from 1939 to 1945.
 In...[Read More] (Bio by: Bigwoo) Green Lawn Cemetery, Columbus, Franklin County, Ohio, USA Plot: Section 100, lot 174, grave 4

 Brookins, Oscar b.
-June 19, 1869 d.
+July 19, 1869 d.
 August 18, 1938 Spanish-American War Congressional Medal of Honor Recipient.
 He served in United States Army during the War with Spain as a Private in Company C, 17th United States Infantry.
 He was awarded the CMOH for his bravery at El Caney, Cuba, on July 1, 1898.
 His citation reads " "Gallantly assisted in the rescue of the wounded from in front of the lines and while under heavy fire of the enemy."
 His Medal was awarded to him on June 22, 1899.
-(Bio by: K) Sunset Cemetery, Galloway, Franklin County, Ohio, USA
+Sunset Cemetery, Galloway, Franklin County, Ohio, USA Plot: Section 10, Lot 219, Grave 1

 Carr, Joseph Francis b.
 October 22, 1880 d.
 May 20, 1939 Hall of Fame Professional Football Executive.
 He organized the National Professional Football League in 1920 and was elected its first president in 1921, serving until 1939.
 He also organized the American Basketball Association and founded the Columbus Panhandles Team.
 He was inducted into the Pro Football Hall of Fame in 1963.